Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **True-Striker**

-    As an action, you analyze the defenses of one Large or larger creature you can see.
+    As an :rsc-action: **Action**, you analyze the defenses of one Large or larger creature you can see.
 Your next Weapon Attack on the following turn against that creature is made with :d20-adv: **Advantage**.

 - **Improved Critical**